 - Research conducted at: Universiteit van Amsterdam

-3. Becoming a boy: brain sex in the classroom (Embargo until 21 October 2018)
+3. Becoming a boy: brain sex in the classroom (Embargo up to and including 21 October 2018)

-5. Women’s mental health and the therapeutic promise of brain sex (Embargo until 21 October 2018)
+5. Women’s mental health and the therapeutic promise of brain sex (Embargo up to and including 21 October 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.